What is Zoom?

 Zoom is a remote conferencing service that allows you to communicate with other people through video and audio calling, chat, online learning and webinars.

 The basic version of Zoom is free, with a number of paid plans also available.
-The free version supports 40-minute online meetings for up to 100 people, virtual backgrounds, sharing notes on screen and sending images, files, gifs, stickers, emoji and memes.
+The free version supports 40-minute online meetings for up to 100 people, virtual backgrounds, virtual waiting rooms, sharing notes on screen and sending images, files, gifs, stickers, emoji and memes.

-Zoom’s paid plans offer additional features such as online meetings for up to 1000 participants, virtual waiting rooms, cloud storage (for additional fees), custom URLs, reporting and dashboard tools, user passwords and meeting locks.
+Zoom’s paid plans offer additional features such as online meetings for up to 1000 participants, virtual waiting rooms, cloud storage, custom URLs, reporting and dashboard tools, user passwords and meeting locks.

 How do people use Zoom?